-We are honoured to announce that in a Cultural Exhibition LUKAS HUNI AG will compare the two great designers - displaying the finest models from two iconic marques steeped in quality and history.
+LUKAS HUNI AG compared the two great designers - displaying the finest models from two iconic marques steeped in quality and history.
 Ettore Bugatti and Walter Owen Bentley in many respects had the same single vision - to produce the finest cars they could for their most discerning clientele - though with backgrounds from two different cultures.

 Ettore Bugatti, his childhood spent exposed to the talents of his father Carlo, the noted furniture maker.
 Ettore, along with his brother Rembrandt - the gifted animalier, continued to deliver that inherent family skill and attention to detail through their exposure to the arts, with each creating masterpieces within their own disciplines.
 With the Bugatti automobile you can clearly see that clean lines and functional purpose are presented through the eyes of a man gifted with natural mechanical ability and an artistic style.
 For you can take any components from a Bugatti and it simply looks and feels right - from the straight sculptured lines of the engines to the sweeping flow of the front axle.